 The Philodendron genus is a member of the Araceae family.
 The name “Philodendron” comes from the Greek “philo” (love, affection) and “dendron” (tree).

-This may be because some Philodendron leaves are vaguely heart-shaped, or perhaps because an epiphyte it climbs up trees (it loves trees!)
+This may be because some Philodendron leaves are vaguely heart-shaped, or perhaps because as an epiphyte it climbs up trees (it loves trees!)

 Philodendron White Knight Origin